-Total supplier-spend for Direct and Indirect purchases reached some €3.6 billion in 2021.
-Our practice is to source locally, providing goods and services are available to meet our requirements and quality standards in an economically viable way.
-As of 2015, our aim has been to have over 95% of local spend in our countries of operation or from within the European Union, which is considered local for EU countries.
-In 2021, this percentage exceeded 98%.
+Total supplier-spend for Direct and Indirect purchases reached € 5 billion in 2022.
+Including Concentrate supplies from The Coca-Cola Company, the spend is € 6.5 billion.
+Our practice is to source locally, provided goods and services are available to meet our requirements and quality standards in an economically viable way.
+As of 2015, we have a formal Procurement KBI of over 95% of local spend in our countries of operation or from within the European Union, which is considered local for EU countries.
+In 2022 this percentage was 97.93%.

-Under a unified procurement framework, we segment our supply base - in 2021, of around 16,000 active suppliers - into Direct and Indirect Spend suppliers.
+Under a unified procurement framework, we segment our supply base universe of 16,876 active supplier codes (approximately 15,000 parent level supplier organisations) into Direct and Indirect spend.